Compass Point Planning Team Wins APA Ohio Award

 APA OHIO PRESENTS 2019 OHIO PLANNING AWARDS

-Eight community planning projects, organizations and individuals recognized for outstanding efforts across Ohio
+Eight community planning projects, organizations, and individuals were recognized for their outstanding efforts across Ohio.
+Additionally, these awards highlight the significant contributions made to the field of planning.

-APA Ohio Planning Awards Chair Matthew Schmidt, AICP, noted that the 2019 awards “are representative of the amazing impact planners have in communities throughout the state.
-From the creation of public spaces, to long-term visioning, and addressing social needs, the projects represented in this list only touch on the vast breadth of how our profession is changing Ohio for the better ‘Because We Plan’.”
+APA Ohio Planning Awards Chair Matthew Schmidt, AICP, noted that the 2019 awards showcase the incredible impact planners have in communities throughout the state.
+He highlighted how these awards reflect the significant contributions of planners to their local areas.
+Then, he emphasized that the projects highlight the creation of public spaces, long-term visioning, and efforts to address social needs.
+Schmidt added that these projects only touch on the vast breadth of how the planning profession is transforming Ohio.
+He concluded by stating that this positive change is a testament to the theme of the awards.
+Therefore, he emphasized the importance of the theme: “Because We Plan.”

-Twenty seven nominations were received.
-Award nominations were reviewed and winners selected by a jury of professional planners from the APA Texas Chapter.
+We received twenty-seven nominations.
+A jury of professional planners from the APA Texas Chapter reviewed the nominations and selected the winners.
 Evaluation criteria include innovation, creativity, transferability and public participation.

 ###